majidkhanidressi/GitGithubLearning/README.md

 # GitGithubLearning

-Started learning git/github
+Started learning git/github.
+Belo is the list of commands learned with some details

+# Git Config
+This command is used to configure git settings like setting user name, email etc.
+For using this command we don't need any git repository.
+Please rememober there are two types of git command
+- Commands which required git repositoyr
+- Commands which do not required git repository

 git config --global user.name

 git config --global user.email